 Pursuant to Section 102(b) (6) of the Tax Relief and Health Care Act of 2006, the CDFI Fund is required to ensure that a proportional allocation of QEIs will be provided in Non- Metropolitan Counties.
-As detailed in the NOAA, the CDFI Fund will: (i) strive to reach the goal that 20 percent of all QLICIs made by Allocatees under the NMTC Allocation round are invested in Non- Metropolitan Counties; and (ii) ensure that the proportion of awardees that are “Rural CDEs” is, at a minimum, equal to the proportion of Applicants deemed eligible for a Phase 2 review that are Rural CDEs.
-A Rural CDE is one that has made direct investments in at least three of the past five years, over the past five years dedicated at least 50 percent of its direct financing dollars to Non-Metropolitan Counties (as shown in Exhibit B), and has committed that at least 50 percent of its NMTC financing dollars with this Allocation will be deployed in such areas.
+As detailed in the NOAA, the CDFI Fund will: (i) endeavor to ensure that 20 percent of the QLICIs to be made using QEI proceeds are invested in Non- Metropolitan Counties; and (ii) ensure that the proportion of Allocatees that are Rural CDEs is, at a minimum, equal to the proportion of Applicants in the highly qualified pool that are Rural CDEs.

-The CDFI Fund will determine whether an Applicant qualifies as a Rural CDE based upon its response to Question 21 of the application and the direct financing activities shown in the tables in Exhibit B. If, after initial NMTC Allocation determinations are made, there is not an appropriate balance of Rural CDEs in the awardee pool, the CDFI Fund will provide NMTC Allocations to additional Rural CDEs (in descending order of final rank score) until the appropriate balance is achieved.
-If it is necessary to add additional groups to the awardee pool to achieve this balance, the CDFI Fund will provide a formula reduction, applied uniformly to all NMTC Allocation amounts, so that it remains within the total allocation authority available in the NMTC Allocation round subject to reauthorization.
+If, after initial NMTC Allocation determinations are made, there is not an appropriate proportion of Rural CDEs in the awardee pool, the CDFI Fund will provide NMTC Allocations to additional Rural CDEs (in descending order of final rank score) until the appropriate balance is achieved.
+In order to accommodate the additional Rural CDEs in the Allocatee pool within the available allocation limitations, a formula reduction will be applied as uniformly as possible to the allocation amount for all Allocatees in the pool that have not committed to investing a minimum of 20 percent of their QLICIs in Non-Metropolitan Counties.

 Question 21 also asks all Applicants to indicate both the minimum anticipated amount of QLICIs that will be deployed in Non-Metropolitan Counties, and the maximum amount of QLICIs that they are willing to commit to deploy in Non-Metropolitan Counties.
-The CDFI Fund will require every Allocatee to meet the “minimum” commitment stated in the Application.
-If, after the initial NMTC Allocation determinations are made, this “minimum” commitment results in less than 20 percent of the dollars being invested in Non-Metropolitan Counties, then the CDFI Fund shall require any or all of the Allocatees to direct up to the “maximum” percentage of QLICIs to Non-Metropolitan Counties in an effort to meet the 20 percent threshold.
-The CDFI Fund will likely attempt to achieve this balance by applying increases incrementally and uniformly.
+The CDFI Fund will first apply the “minimum” commitment stated in the Allocation Application.
+If, after the initial NMTC Allocation determinations are made, this “minimum” commitment results in less than 20 percent of the dollars being invested in Non-Metropolitan Counties, then the CDFI Fund will consider requiring any or all of the Allocatees to direct up to the “maximum” percentage of QLICIs to Non-Metropolitan Counties in an effort to meet the 20 percent threshold.
+The CDFI Fund will take into consideration the Allocatees’ track record and ability to deploy dollars in Non-Metropolitan Counties.
 Applicants should be careful to select a “maximum” percentage that they will be prepared to meet regardless of the size of their final award.

-My organization is focused on an urban market.
+119) My organization is focused on an urban market.
 It does not intend to make any investments in Non-Metropolitan Counties.
 Will it be disadvantaged in the application round?